awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

 ## Using a Custom Origin to Compress Your Content<a name="compressed-content-custom-origin"></a>

+CloudFront can compress some types of files for you \(see [File Types that CloudFront Compresses](#compressed-content-cloudfront-file-types)\), by using gzip\.
+But if you want to compress other file types, or if you want to use a compression algorithm that isn’t gzip, such as brotli, you can compress the files on your own server, and then serve the files by using CloudFront\.

+To use CloudFront to serve a file with a compression algorithm that isn’t gzip, set up CloudFront to cache based on the `Accept-Encoding` header\.
+When you do this, CloudFront does not make any changes to the `Accept-Encoding` header and your origin can return an appropriate compressed file for the viewer\.

-If you want to compress file types that CloudFront doesn't compress, you can configure your custom origin to compress files of those types using gzip\.
-CloudFront doesn't support other compression algorithms\.
-When your origin returns the compressed file to CloudFront, it will include a `Content-Encoding: gzip` header, which indicates to CloudFront that the file is already compressed\.
+When your origin returns a compressed file to CloudFront, include a `Content-Encoding` header to indicate to CloudFront that the file is already compressed\.
+Then CloudFront simply returns the compressed file to the viewer\.

-**Note**
-CloudFront does not compress a file if the response includes a `Content-Encoding` header, regardless of the value\.
+## Using an Amazon S3 Origin to Compress Your Content<a name="compressed-content-S3-origin"></a>

+When you use Amazon S3 to store your content, you can use CloudFront to compress content if you want to use the gzip compression algorithm\.
+But you might want to use other compression algorithms, such as brotli, instead of gzip, or in addition to gzip\.

+After you compress the files, you can serve them with CloudFront by doing the following, for example:
++ Configure CloudFront to cache based on the `Accept-Encoding` header\.
++ Using a Lambda@Edge function that triggers on origin requests, change the URI to point to the compressed file that you want to return, based on the `Accept-Encoding` header\.
++ Add content\-encoding metadata to files that you store on S3 so that the viewer can determine the format of the compressed file\.
+For more information, see [How Do I Add Metadata to an S3 Object?](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/add-object-metadata.html) in the Amazon Simple Storage Service Console User Guide\.

-### Serving Compressed Files When Your Origin Server Is Running IIS<a name="serving-compressed-files-iis"></a>
+## Serving Compressed Files When Your Origin Server Is Running IIS<a name="serving-compressed-files-iis"></a>

 By default, IIS does not serve compressed content for requests that come through proxy servers such as CloudFront\.
 If you're using IIS and if you configured IIS to compress content by using the `httpCompression` element, change the value of the `noCompressionForProxies` attribute to `false` so IIS will return compressed content to CloudFront\.